 Your third option is probably the cheapest and easiest option in the long run.
-Just buy a used one for your exact make and model!
+Just buy a used one for your exact make and model from a used auto parts supplier like My Auto Store.
 Then you can replace it yourself or have a trusted mechanic replace it for you.
 We like to call these types of mechanics “backyard” mechanics and you can learn more about why they are becoming more popular by reading “Why Auto Repair Costs Will Keep Rising”.

 Why Buy a Used Auto Part Over a New Replacement Part

 You don’t want to buy a brand new differential for a vehicle that is halfway or more through its life, that would be a waste of money.
 This part does not tend to break during the car’s lifetime unless it is not maintained properly or it is faulty.
 Instead, buy a used one that is not failing and get it replaced!
 This will save you the time of trying to repair the complex components of the differential and reduce the cost caused by the mechanic up charging you!

 Now, you may be wondering, where can I find a used differential without paying an arm and a leg?
 We recommend you go straight to the source and cut out any middlemen who throw in an extra charge just for being the middleman!
 The source you need is My Auto Store.